awsdocs/amazon-ecs-developer-guide/doc_source/service-quotas.md

 #### [ AWS CLI ]

 **To view Amazon ECS and Fargate service quotas using the AWS CLI**
-Run the following command to view your Amazon ECS quotas\.
+Run the following command to view the default Amazon ECS quotas\.

 ```
 aws service-quotas list-aws-default-service-quotas \